Want to learn how to make money blogging?

 Pat Flynn, for example, makes over $100,000 a month in affiliate commissions.
 Here at Smart Blogger, we mostly promote our own products, but we also make a tidy sum promoting LeadPages and SiteGround:

-Granted, you won’t make that kind of money when your blog is small, but affiliate marketing is still a good way to start for several reasons:
+Granted, you won’t make that kind of money when your blog is small, but when you’re just starting to learn how to make money blogging, affiliate marketing is still a good way to start for several reasons:

 - It’s faster.
 Instead of investing months or even years creating a product, all you have to do is publish a link on your site.
 Assuming your audience is engaged, you could be earning commissions within hours or even minutes.